August 03, 2020

 We recommend working with a company that does more than the bare minimum.
 While life settlement companies are required to provide certain information throughout the life settlement process, be sure to ask about fees and commissions that are being paid to settlement brokers and others.
 Also, find out how your personal information is being protected.
 And, you should always be told if there are alternatives to selling your life insurance policy.
 Lighthouse Life exceeds statutory disclosure requirements to help you make an informed decision about a life settlement.

 With the right company by your side, a life settlement can be a fast, simple process.

 Nick S., a 70-year-old retiree, decided to take a second look at his guaranteed universal life (GUL) policy.
-With his children grown, he no longer needed the insurance policy, and didn't want to keep paying the expensive premium payments that came with it.
+With his children grown, he no longer needed the insurance policy, and didn’t want to keep making the expensive premium payments that came with it.
 What he did want was a way to supplement his retirement savings.

 Nick was in good health and his policy had a face amount of $110,000.